Home

 Where are they found?

-Transfats can be found in various different foods.
+These fats can be found in various different foods.
 However, the most common ones are fried things such as French fries, pizza dough, baked pastries, cookies and especially margarine, butter and shortening.
-You can see how much Trans Fats a specific food item has by looking at the “Nutrition Facts Label” (see fig. 1).
-Another way of determining the Trans Fat content is to look at the ingredients list.
-However, the words “Trans Fats” are not always listed.
-They can appear as “partially hydrogenated oils”, “hydrogenated oils” or “shortening”.
+You can see how much a specific food item has by looking at the “Nutrition Facts Label” (see fig. 1).
+Another way of determining the content lecel is to look at the ingredients list.
+However, you should be aware that they are often listed differently, for example as “partially hydrogenated oils”, “hydrogenated oils” or “shortening”.

 See Figure 2 above right